alaminShaheen/mern-forum-client/README.md

 # MERN forum client

-MERN forum client is the cleint side application of the MERN forum website.
+MERN forum client is the client side application of the MERN forum website.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For styling, [reactstrap](https://reactstrap.github.io/) and [styled components](https://styled-components.com/) was used.
 JWT token authentication and refresh was implemented using [Axios](https://github.com/axios/axios) interceptors.

 ## Features used in this Repo